 Imagine a tomorrow where any young person can graduate from college debt-free.

 Why does she do it?
 First, because it works.
 And second, because the sheer number of public speaking engagements demands a speech recycling policy.
 No speech writer could possibly keep up with the schedule for fresh speeches three or four times a day.
+And that's certainly echoed with Jeremy Corbyn's 2017 campaign speeches.

 Imagine having a President who demeans women and mocks the disabled.